 845

-home,page-template,page-template-full_width,page-template-full_width-php,page,page-id-845,eltd-core-1.1.3,lynn-museum-theme-ver-2.2,ajax_fade,page_not_loaded,smooth_scroll,no_animation_on_touch, vertical_menu_with_scroll,wpb-js-composer js-comp-ver-6.0.5,vc_responsive
+home,page-template,page-template-full_width,page-template-full_width-php,page,page-id-845,eltd-core-1.1.3,lynn-museum-theme-ver-2.2,ajax_fade,page_not_loaded,smooth_scroll, vertical_menu_with_scroll,wpb-js-composer js-comp-ver-6.0.5,vc_responsive

 WELCOME

-Welcome to Lynn Museum/LynnArts!
+Welcome to Lynn Museum & Arts Center!

-In the heart of Lynn's Arts & Cultural District, the Lynn Museum was founded in 1897 to collect, preserve and illuminate the city's remarkable history.
-The museum has evolved into a vibrant cultural center, expanding its footprint to include the LynnArts building at 25 Exchange Street.
+Located in the heart of the Downtown Lynn Cultural District, the Lynn Historical Society was founded in 1897 to collect, preserve, and illuminate the city's remarkable history.
+We have since evolved into a vibrant cultural campus, including our Museum at 590 Washington Street and Studios at 25 Exchange Street.

-The Lynn Museum/LynnArts offers changing exhibitions and innovative youth and adult programs which engage and enrich Lynn's diverse community.
-The Lynn Museum encourages active participation in exploring the city's past while shaping a vision for its future.
+The Lynn Museum & Arts Center offers changing exhibitions and innovative youth and adult programs that engage and enrich Lynn's diverse community.
+We also provide affordable studio space for artists, musicians, cultural organizations, and creative entrepreneurs.
+We encourage active participation in exploring the city's past while shaping a shared vision for its future.

 VISIT